 Saturday, February 28, 2015

-State Bar and Public Defender Bureaucracies: Obvious Conflicts of Interest?
+State Bar Bureaucracy: An Obvious Conflict of Interest?

 Throughout my legal career — including at Quarles & Brady, as a solo practitioner, and especially as a writer — I’ve pondered a wide variety of “conflict of interest” scenarios.
-And while attorneys are conditioned to run scared from any situation that could conceivably be construed as a conflict, there are two huge conflicts of interest sitting right under our noses.
-First, let’s begin with state bar associations.
+And while attorneys are conditioned to run scared from any situation that could conceivably be construed as a conflict, there is one huge conflict of interest sitting right under our noses.

 Thursday, February 12, 2015